-Amazon made headlines with a full return-to-the-office policy recently: Five days a week, for all employees, from January.
-The company is following examples from other players like Apple, AT&T, Disney, Twitter/X, and more, citing the increased “energy, collaboration and connections within the company”.
+Amazon made headlines with a full return-to-the-office policy in early 2025: Five days a week, for all employees, from January.
+Amazon is following examples from other players like Apple, AT&T, Disney, Twitter/X, and more.
+Citing the increased “energy, collaboration and connections within the company”.
 For many employees hired during or past COVID, the motto of the return to office policy is “relocate or resign”.
 Obviously, this is raising some eyebrows over the real intent behind these measures.
+During 2025, many other companies have followed Amazons example.
+Our article examines the context and explains what employees should (not) do.

 Latest return to office (RTO) policies

-Amazon shocked its ranks when CEO Andrew Jassy told workers they would be expected to report to the office five days a week from January.
-The decision represents one of the hardest “return to office” (RTO) policies from a major corporation since the pandemic when offices were suddenly closed and many employees shifted to remote work.
-For many companies, it was more or less 100% work from home during the pandemic, with some – like Amazon – ordering employees back to the office for 3 days a week.
-A move back to full physical presence 5 days a week is still unusual, especially for a business in the tech industry, which has largely embraced remote and hybrid work arrangements.
+Amazon shocked its ranks when CEO Andrew Jassy told workers they would be expected to report to the office five days a week from January, 2025.
+The decision represents one of the hardest “return to office” (RTO) policies from a major corporation since Covid.
+When offices were suddenly closed and many employees shifted to remote work.
+For many companies, it was more or less 100% work from home during the pandemic.
+Now some companies – like Amazon – are ordering employees back to the office for 3 days a week.
+A move back to full physical presence 5 days a week is still unusual.
+Especially for a company in the tech industry, which has largely embraced remote and hybrid work arrangements.
 Amazon, however, has defended the RTO mandate, claiming it has stimulated more energy, collaboration, and connections within the company.

 Many suspect other motives at play